 - LIDAR devices track metrics such an object detection range, resolution, field of view, etc., in disparate electronic formats.
 To store/transmit them efficiently, unification was important.

 Stage 1. .NET engineers at Altoros started with a thorough analysis of non-/functional requirements to decide on the best-fit architectural approach.
 In close cooperation with the customer’s in-house team, the developers then outlined the features to include in the PoC and created an implementation roadmap.

 Stage 2.
 The team at Altoros opted for the modular architecture, as it allowed to ensure high availability, scalability, and ease of maintenance.
-This approach contributed to the manufacturer’s ability to expand the number of testing scenarios to 90 and add more on demand.
+This approach contributed to the manufacturer’s ability to expand the number of testing on demand.

 Stage 3.
 Then, the engineers built 4 modules comprising the test controlling system.
 The launcher managed the life cycle of testing scenarios (e.g., start/stop).
 As the customer planned to actively develop the system, experts at Altoros also made it possible to initiate automated system updates via the launcher.
 The monitoring module tracked the status of tests, detected errors, performed system health checks, etc. The logging module was responsible for recording events performed by other components.
 The reporting module based on AngleSharp allowed to generate a visual page with test results aggregated.
 The developers also built a REST API to send data from the test controlling solution into an existing cloud-based system for further analysis.

 Stage 4.
 The team at Altoros applied the object model, enabling the system to utilize JSON as a default data format for all the metrics tracked.